zetxqx/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 - This solution should be composable with other Gateway solutions and flexible to fit customer needs
 - The MVP will heavily assume requests are done using the OpenAI spec, but open to extension in the future
 - The Gateway should route in a way that does not generate a queue of requests at the model server level
+- Model serving differs from web-serving in critical ways.
+One of these is the existence of multiple models for the same service, which can materially impact behavior, depending on the model served.
+As opposed to a web-service that has mechanisms to render implementation changes invisible to an end user

 The [PoC](https://youtu.be/NUBZg_uqqXk?si=v681EeYdGUGEVqQQ&t=1458) was focused on lower-level scheduling.
 And the API follows that similar logic, which lead to the proposal of the **InferencePool**.